-In respect of the Omicron variant of COVID-19, all individuals who have been identified as a close contact of a suspected or confirmed case of the Omicron variant, irrespective of vaccination status and age, will be contacted and required to self-isolate immediately and asked to book a PCR test.
-Close contacts will be informed by the local health protection team or NHS Test and Trace if they fall into this category and will be provided with advice about self-isolation. teaching/classroom cord activities; early and years, primary and onto Intracting H ronavirus - staff d pupils, passing to vulnerable rsons Classrooms are well ventilated [see specific section on ventilation] A suitable cleaning schedule is in place for desks/chairs/equipment (minimum twice a day) Staff supervise hand hygiene arrangements for younger children and those with additional needs.
+with possible or confirmed coronavirus (covid-19) infection.
+Where the staff member / pupil tests negative, they can return to their setting when they are medically fit to do so.
+[FROM 11 JANUARY, THE REQUIREMENT FOR A CONFIRMATORY PCR TEST TO BE CARRIED OUT FOLLOWING A POSITIVE LATERAL FLOW DEVICE (LFD) TEST ARE TO BE SUSPENDED.
+PLEASE SEE SECTION ON PAGE 2 FOR FURTHER INFORMATION.]
+All teaching/classroom activities; early years, primary and secondary (see also section on 'Shared Learning Spaces/practical teaching below) Contracting coronavirus - staff and pupils, passing onto vulnerable persons Н Classrooms are well ventilated [see specific section on ventilation] A suitable cleaning schedule is in place for desks/chairs/equipment (minimum twice a day) Staff supervise hand hygiene arrangements for younger children and those with additional needs.
 Measures are in place to ensure more independent older pupils are following good hygiene practices.
 Pupils are asked to report if they become unwell and staff informally monitor for presence of symptoms.
-The school protocol for persons becoming symptomatic on site is followed [add link to document or refer to separate part of risk assessment] No sharing of stationery (pens, pencils) L Review Schools: coronavirus operational guidance Actions for early years and childcare providers during the coronavirus (COVID-19) outbreak Breakfast and after-school provision are provided [delete if appropriate or record arrangements in separate Covid risk assessment for these activities] Protective measures for holiday and after-school clubs, and other out-of- school settings during the coronavirus (COVID-19) outbreak Science - practical work is in line with
+The school protocol for persons becoming symptomatic on site is followed [add link to document or refer to separate part of risk assessment] No sharing of stationery (pens, pencils) Groupings Although bubble groups are no longer in place, where natural groupings are achievable, which limit mixing L Review Schools: coronavirus operational guidance Actions for early years and childcare providers during the coronavirus (COVID-19) outbreak Breakfast and after-school provision are provided [delete if appropriate or record arrangements in separate Covid risk assessment for these activities] Protective measures for holiday and after-school clubs, and other out-of- school settings during the coronavirus (COVID-19) outbreak Science - practical work is in line with CLEAPSS Guide to doing practical work during the COVID-19 pandemic.
+Risk assessments are in place.